RecList/evalRS-CIKM-2022/README.md

 A sample submission script is included in this repository as a template.
 We suggest you run it _as soon as you have received your credentials_ to check that your setup is correct.
 To do so:

-A couple of commands to start; downlad the repo and setup a virtual environment.
+A couple of commands to start; downlad the repo and setup a virtual environment. _NOTE_: the code has been developed and tested with Python 3.8: please use the same version for reproducibility.

 ```bash
 git clone https://github.com/RecList/evalRS-CIKM-2022